 The following section is based on findings of a wetlands and waters assessment conducted by wetland scientists at ERM (ERM 2023) for the Project site and not the larger BSA.
 Prior to conducting a field survey, ERM conducted a desktop analysis utilizing the National Wetlands Inventory (NWI) which is a spatial database that relies on trained image analysts to identify and classify wetlands and deepwater habitats from aerial imagery and field verification.
-In total, five potential jurisdictional features were identified within the Project site using the NWI (USFWS 2023a).
+In total, five potential jurisdictional features were identified within the Project site, two of those identified on using the NWI (USFWS 2023a, sites PEM1c and PSS1c).
 No streams or features identified as waters of the US or waters of the state were present within the BSA.
-The closest are Oso Flaco Creek and a tributary to Oso Flaco Creek, located approximately 0.6 mile southwest of the SMR, at the closest point; refer to Section 4.10, Hydrology and Water Quality, for detailed information on surface and groundwater movement at the SMR.
+The closest are a tributary tothe Oso Flaco Creek Tributary and the main Oso Flaco Creek and a tributary to Oso Flaco Creek, located approximately 0.4 mile south/southeast and 0.6 mile southwest, respectively,- of the SMR, at the closest point (see Figure 4.4-2 Regional Setting); refer to Section 4.10, Hydrology and Water Quality, for detailed information on surface and groundwater movement at the SMR.